 I spend a lot of my working week staring at screens and checking my phone, always plugged in to the network of the world, so wandering where there is no WiFi can really help me to relieve the effects of the mental fatigue that technology inevitably brings with it.

-I always feel fantastic when I am in the hills, and this feeling lasts long after I am back in the car after 7 or 8 hours & heading home.
-I didn’t know until recently that it has been scientifically proven that the reason for my ‘high’ is that hill walking increases the release of endorphins, which are chemicals produced naturally by my nervous system to cope with pain or stress. … so, the question actually is ‘why would you not go hiking’?
+I always feel fantastic when I am in the hills, and this feeling lasts long after I am back in the car after 7 or 8 hours and heading home.
+I didn’t know until recently that it has been scientifically proven that the reason for my ‘high’ is that hill walking increases the release of endorphins, which are chemicals produced naturally by my nervous system to cope with pain or stress. … so, the question actually is, why would you not go hiking?

 Some people prefer to walk in groups but for me, I prefer the peace and quiet of being on my own, following one of my favourite hikes from Meelmore Lodge at the foot of the mountains, to Slieve Bearnagh.
 This hike starts fairly gently and within 20 minutes you are going cross country, following the sheep routes, crossing the Trassey River at a ford and joining the Trassey Track.